Warm Place. Cool Shul.

-- The school will meet on Sundays and Tuesdays and operate on a semester model.
+- The school meets on Sundays and Tuesdays and operates on a semester model.
 Teens can choose whether to attend on Sundays or Tuesdays (or, if desired, both).
 We know that our teens have lots of commitments and we want to provide them with maximum flexibility, while ensuring that we have enough students at all times to provide a stimulating social environment.

-LMAHH will offer options on Sunday mornings between 9:45 am and 12:45 pm, allowing parents with children who attend religious school at any of the synagogues to avoid conflicts with pickup and drop-off times of those religious schools.
+LMAHH offers options on Sunday mornings between 9:45 AM and 12:45 PM, allowing parents with children who attend religious school at any of the synagogues to avoid conflicts with pickup and drop-off times of those religious schools.
 On Sunday mornings, students may choose between attending for two or three hours.
 Those who choose to attend for two hours arrive at 10:30.
-Below is a sample schedule of how the day will be structured.
+Below is a sample schedule of how the day is structured.
 Each student can choose the class or classes they would like to attend for the semester.

 9:45 - 10:25 Classes (Ulpan, Torah, Text, Tefilah, etc)